Nanban trade: Usages of the word "Nanban"

 Still, the exact principle of westernization was Wakon-Yōsai (和魂洋才 "Japanese spirit Western talent"), implying that, although technology may be more advanced in the West, Japanese spirit is better than the West's.
 Hence though the West may be lacking, it has its strong points, which takes the affront out of calling it "barbarian."

-Today the word "Nanban" is only used in a historical context, and is essentially felt as picturesque and affectionate.
+Today the word "Nanban" is often used in a historical context, and is essentially felt as picturesque and affectionate.
 It can sometimes be used jokingly to refer to Western people or civilization in a cultured manner.

 There is an area where Nanban is used exclusively to refer to a certain style and that is cooking and the names of dishes.

 Nanban dishes are not American or European, but an odd variety not using soy sauce or miso but rather curry powder and vinegar as their flavoring, a characteristic derived from Indo-Portuguese Goan cuisine.
 This is because when Portuguese and Spanish dishes were imported into Japan, dishes from Macau and other parts of China were imported as well.